Sasaki structures on general contact manifolds: Sasakian products

 \section{Sasakian products}

 The Cartesian product of two Sasakian manifolds is even-dimensional, so it cannot carry any contact structure.
 The \emph{contact product} of contact manifolds has one additional dimension.
-For cooriented manifolds, a nice reference is \cite{Ibanez:1997}; however, the product there is defined \emph{ad hoc}.
 A canonical approach is related to an obvious product of symplectic $\Rt$-bundles, which are symplectizations of contact manifolds \cite{Arnold:1989,Bruce:2017,Grabowski:2013}.
-The appropriate definition of the contact product (see \cite{Grabowska:2024a}) follows from a more general concept of a product of general Jacobi structures \cite{Vitagliano:2019}, understood as \emph{Poisson $\Rt$-bundles} \cite{Bruce:2017,Marle:1991,Vitagliano:2018}.
+The appropriate definition of the contact product (see \cite{Grabowska:2025}) follows from a more general concept of a product of general Jacobi structures \cite{Vitagliano:2019}, understood as \emph{Poisson $\Rt$-bundles} \cite{Bruce:2017,DiCosmo:2025,Marle:1991,Vitagliano:2018}.
+This point of view was used in \cite{DiCosmo:2025} for an approach to the Jacobi sigma models.

-We can apply a similar idea to define a \emph{Sasakian product} of Sasakian manifolds.
-In Section \ref{sec8}, we associated (almost) K\"ahlerian $\Rt$-bundles with (almost) Sasakian manifolds.
-It is well known that the Cartesian product of two (almost) K\"ahler manifolds is canonically again (almost) K\"ahler.
-The point is that if the ingredients are homogeneous, the product is also homogeneous with respect to the diagonal $\Rt$-action, so it defines a canonical product of (almost) Sasakian manifolds.
+\mn Instead of proposing an \emph{ad hoc} definition of a Sasakian product of generalized Sasaki manifolds, we will derive a conceptual approach to this question \emph{via} homogeneous K\"ahler structures on $\Rt$-bundles, since there is a canonical one-to-one correspondence between generalized Sasaki structures on a contact manifold $(M,C)$ and homogeneous K\"ahler structures on its symplectic cover $(P,\zw)$.